 Sign up for a project management application such as Asana, Nifty, Basecamp, Workfront, ClickUp, or Trello.
+These tools can help you stay within your project constraints and ensure you complete your tasks on time.
 Many companies already use these at the enterprise level.
 If yours doesn’t, you can register for a personal account (they’re often free for individual users) and assign yourself tasks each day.
 When you complete a task, mark it complete – that way, you can keep track of your progress and get the satisfaction of ticking off your assignments one by one.

 Finally, try to avoid using email too much.
 Our inboxes are already full to bursting point (before the pandemic, the average business user was getting 140 emails a day), and the volume of messages has only increased.
 These messages can drain our productivity and significantly reduce the time available for more important tasks, adding to our stress at work and home.

-So if you have to talk to your colleagues about a project, it’s best to use real-time messenger tools such as Slack.
+So if you have to talk to your colleagues about a project, it’s best to use real-time messenger tools such as Slack and other alternatives.
 Not only will this reduce the strain on your inbox, but it will also give you some priceless contact time with your colleagues (something we’ll talk about in more detail later).

 Book your Event Venues

 Take Regular Breaks